JianshiZhao/Twitter-Graph/README.md

 # Insight-Coding-Challenge
 ## Program Summary
 This program calculates the average degree of a vertex in a Twitter graph for the last 60s.
 The source code is writtern in Python and uses mostly the basic functions.
+It contains a class to handle tweet messages including extracting hashtags, collecting hashtags in a sliding time window, creating twitter graph from hashtags and calculating average degree of a vertex for the graph.
+It can run on its own or be used as an indipendent module.

 ## Libraries Used
 Three libraries are used in the source code.